 Long gone are the days of replacing teeth with pieces of animal teeth or wood.
 Today, false teeth or dentures are made from long-lasting materials designed to safely and effectively replace lost teeth and restore your natural, sparkling smile.
 This article looks at the materials used in making dentures as well as the proper care.

 What Are Dentures Made Of?

 The disadvantage of teeth made from acrylic resin is that they wear faster than porcelain teeth, which causes changes in the way the teeth make contact with one another.
-Dentures made from acrylic resin teeth may need to be replaced every five to eight years as a result, but they are still far stronger than the plastic items used in the past.
+As a result, you may need to replace dentures made from acrylic resin teeth every five to eight years.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.